exoscale/terms/terms-previous.markdown

 Supplier's delivery of Services to Client and governed by these Terms and Conditions.

-"**Personal Information**" means any information that may be used to identify an individual.
+"**Personal Information**" means any information relating to a natural person as defined by the applicable law that may be used to identify an individual.

 "**Service Commencement Time**" means (i) the time Supplier commences providing the Services as notified by Supplier to Client; or (ii) the